AdobeDocs/commerce-operations.en/help/tools/quality-patches-tool/patches-available-in-qpt/v1-1-52/acsd-60684-graphql-product-sorting-by-multiple-fields-does-not-work-as-expected.md

 ---
 # ACSD-60684: [!DNL GraphQL] product sorting by multiple fields does not work as expected

 The ACSD-60684 patch fixes the issue where [!DNL GraphQL] product sorting by multiple fields doesn't work when the sorting is passed in variables.
-This patch is available when the [[!DNL Quality Patches Tool (QPT)]] 1.1.52 is installed.
+This patch is available when the [[!DNL Quality Patches Tool (QPT)]](/help/tools/quality-patches-tool/quality-patches-tool-to-self-serve-quality-patches.md)  1.1.52 is installed.
 The patch ID is ACSD-60684.
 Please note that the issue is scheduled to be fixed in Adobe Commerce 2.4.8.

 ## Affected products and versions